 A range of yachts visit South Georgia & the South Sandwich Islands each year.
-The majority are members of IAATO but a small number are independent travellers making a one-off visit.
-Yachts present a particular risk of transferring rodents because they may be alongside/overwinter in harbours that contain rodents and on arrival to the Territory utilize anchorages that are much closer to the coast line than those used by larger vessels such as cruise ships.
+The majority are members of the International Association of Antarctic Tour Operators (IAATO), but a small number are independent travellers making a one-off visit.
+Yachts present a particular risk of transferring rodents because they may be alongside/overwinter in harbours that contain rodents and on arrival to the Territory utilize anchorages that are much closer to the coastline than those used by larger vessels such as cruise ships.

 - Yachts will be subject to a search by the rodent detection dog team prior to departure from the Falklands. - Yachts travelling to the Territory via the Falklands must collect rodent monitoring stations and receive a briefing from the GSGSSI office in Stanley if required.
-Yachts not passing through the Falklands must source GSGSSI approved rodent monitoring stations prior to entering the South Georgia Maritime Zone and should make contact with GSGSSI at the earliest opportunity. - Rodent bait stations must be checked before entry in to the SGSSI MZ and findings reported to the Government Officer.

-- Although permitted to anchor en-route, yachts (unless otherwise permitted) must make their first landing at Grytviken and on arrival, as part of the customs clearance process, Government Officers will carry out a visual inspection of the interior of all yachts, to identify signs of rodent and invertebrates. - Yachts that have either not come via Stanley or are not members of IAATO, must, make Grytviken their first landing for briefing and biosecurity checks.
+Yachts not passing through the Falklands must source GSGSSI approved rodent monitoring stations prior to entering the SGMZ and should make contact with GSGSSI at the earliest opportunity. - Rodent bait stations must be checked before entry into the SGMZ, and findings reported to the Government Officer. - Although permitted to anchor en-route, yachts (unless otherwise permitted) must make their first landing at Grytviken and on arrival, as part of the customs clearance process, Government Officers will carry out a visual inspection of the interior of all yachts, to identify signs of rodent and invertebrates. - Yachts that have either not come via Stanley or are not members of IAATO must make Grytviken their first landing for briefing and biosecurity checks.
 On arrival the Government Officer will direct the vessel to an anchorage or a jetty to await their arrival.
 No person should leave the vessel until being cleared to do so.